“Drawing is the First Art, everything else springs from that.” ~ Robert A. Nelson

 Nelson’s art is included in the permanent collections of The Museum of Modern Art, the Seattle Art Museum, Boston’s DeCordova Museum, and the Smithsonian Institution.
 He was the recipient of the prestigious Purchase Prize in the 31st National Exhibition of Boston Printmakers and awarded the Cezanne medal from the government of France.

-At 89 (almost 90), Dr. Robert A. Nelson is living a voluminous, all-embracing life.
-His experiences as a cartographer, book illustrator, meatpacking plant tour guide, teacher, member of the 7th Cavalry, FlyBoy, Air Force Vet, and herdsman, feed the fanatical journeys that he takes each viewer on with every drawing, painting, sculpture, collage, or print that he makes.
+At nearly 92, Dr. Robert A. Nelson is living a voluminous, all-embracing life.
+His experiences as a cartographer, book illustrator, meatpacking plant tour guide, teacher, a member of the 7th Cavalry, FlyBoy, Air Force Veteran, and herdsman feed the fanatical journeys that he takes each viewer on with every drawing, painting, sculpture, collage, or print that he makes.
 His determination to excite and intrigue hasn’t slowed down and continues to inspire those around him.
 The stories by people who he has taught or influenced are equally as inspiring, and resound the notion of a person truly living a life of art.
-Since retiring as a professor, Bob lives remotely in the mountains of Oregon with his wife Louise, 5 dogs, 4 horses and a dozen parakeets.
+Since retiring as a professor, Bob lives remotely in the mountains of Oregon with his wife Louise, 3 dogs, 4 horses and a dozen parakeets.
 A renaissance man with a black humor caught in the wrong century, Bob’s story is one that we feel is worth the trip.